arthurfaria/Fluctations-finite_chaotic_Baths/README.md

 # Thermalization due to a finite and chaotic bath:

-`C/C++` implementation of thermalization and work fluctuation theorem for a Brownian particle interacting with a finite and chaotic bath.
+This is a software implementation in `C/C++` that focuses on the thermalization process and the Crooks fluctuation theorem for work.
+The implementation specifically considers the interaction of a Brownian particle with a bath that is both finite and chaotic.

 ## Repository content